-An insurance representative is there to help you figure out solutions.
-The best thing is to be honest and discuss your situation.
-Sometimes a different kind of policy will have to be issued, however telling the truth about the use and occupation of your home will make sure your insurance covers you in a claim.
+An insurance representative is there to help you figure out solutions, so be honest and discuss your situation.
+Sometimes a different kind of policy will have to be issued.
+However, telling the truth about the use and occupation of your home will make sure your insurance covers you in a claim.

 5 Common Car Insurance Lies People Tell

-- Lies about drivers of the car: For example, who the drivers are in the household, who really drives the car as the primary driver, putting a car under one person's name, when it's really someone else who drives it.
-These kinds of tactics are extremely problematic for insurance, the truthful situations must be declared or a claim may not be paid under some circumstances because the insurer may say they wouldn't have accepted the risk or written the contract had they known.
-You're the only one who will lose out in that situation, after all don't you buy insurance to be covered in a claim?
+- Drivers of the car: You should never misrepresent who the drivers are in the household and who really drives the car as the primary driver.
+If the truthful situations aren't declared, a claim may not be paid because the insurer may say they wouldn't have accepted the risk or written the contract had they known.

-- Use of the vehicle, not revealing the true distance to work, hiding business use (like delivery) or where the car is really kept at night (parked or garaging address).
-All these factors affect the rate of insurance and the information must be kept accurate in order for your insurance contract to pay out properly in a claim.
+- Use of the vehicle: Not revealing the true distance to work, hiding business use like delivery, or concealing whether the car is kept at your address or a separate parking garage at night can affect the rate of insurance.
+The information must be kept accurate in order for your policy contract to pay out properly in a claim.

-- Not telling the truth about previous tickets, penalty points on a drivers license, DUI or accidents.
-People often do this hoping to avoid insurance surcharges, but this kind of information will usually surface.
-Insurers check information in C.L.U.E.
-You are better off being honest and trying and negotiate the best rate up front.
+- Traffic violations: You might not tell the truth about previous tickets, penalty points on a driver's license, DUI, or accidents to avoid insurance surcharges.
+But this kind of information will usually surface.
+You are better off being honest and trying to negotiate the best rate up front.

 Why Do People Lie to Insurance Companies?

 Although people may lie about any number of things for their own reasons, inevitably the reasons usually lead to some sort of financial gain.
-Here are three common reasons a person might lie or not tell insurance about something and why you don't want to do this:
+Here are three common reasons a person might lie to an insurance company: